my-cloud/ruthenium/src/ui/README.md

 ```
 TransactionRequest {
-  Fee                          uint64
-  RecipientAddress             string
-  SenderAddress                string
-  SenderPublicKey              string
-  Signature                    string
+  Inputs    []InputRequest
+  Outputs   []OutputRequest
   Timestamp int64
-  Value                        uint64
 }
 ```
 </td>
 <td>

 ```
-The transaction data structure for request
+The data structure for transaction request
-The fee
-The recipient wallet address
-The sender wallet address
-The sender public key
+  The inputs
-The signature
+  The outputs
   The timestamp
-The value

 ```
 </td>